What is Yothera?

 Who would benefit from Yothera?

-Body pain, or re-current health issues (ie: body hurts, inflammation, recurring injuries, chronic pain)
+7. Struggle with body pain, or recurrent health issues (ie: body hurts, inflammation, recurring injuries, chronic pain) and wish to have a different relationship with physical symptoms

 YOTHERA BENEFITS BOTH MEN AND WOMEN OF ALL AGES